 Absolutely not true.

 Unfortunately, there is a fair amount of misinformation floating around, even from treatment providers such as waxing and electrolysis professionals who should know better.
 The truth is, shaving will not cause changes to hair growth.
-The main contributors to such changes are hormone levels, age, and genes.
+The main contributors to such changes are hormone levels, age, and genetics.

 Main Contributors to Hair Growth?